HELCOM Baltic Sea Environment Fact Sheet 2008

-During the assessment period cyanobacteria bloom index showed to be the highest in 2007 and 1999.
+During the assessment period cyanobacteria bloom index showed to be the highest in 2007and 1999.
 In the consecutive years the abundance showed large variation.
 In the year 2006 the index was slightly under the average.

 In 2007, the index shows, that the toxic Nodularia spumigena rank based abundance was highest ever recorded and twice as high as in the previous year, while Aphanizomenon flos-aquae showed slightly higher values in the year 1999.

-Fig. 1 B. Occurrence of A. flos-aquae (green) and N. spumigena (red) in year 2007, the rank abundance refers to the semiquantitative ranks obtained with the microscopy method of Algaline.
+Figure 1 B. Occurrence of A. flos-aquae (green) and N. spumigena (red) in year 2007, the rank abundance refers to the semiquantitative ranks obtained with the microscopy method of Algaline.
 The original samples are from automated ship of opportunity sampling between Helsinki and Travemünde (see the section meta data) and the curve was fitted with non-linear smoothing.
 On the x-axis are the days of the year.
 The indices were obtained by integrating the area under the fitted curve from the beginning of June to the end of September between the dashed lines.
 For the cyanobacteria bloom index the area values for the two species were summed up.
-Click image to enlarge!

 The cyanobacteria bloom index integrates the rank abundance of the two main bloom forming and nitrogen fixing cyanobacteria A. flos-aquae and N. spumigena during the whole growth season in the Baltic Sea.
 It allows interpretation of cyanobacteria bloom intensity trends over the years.
 Index for the toxic species N. spumigena shows separately the rank abundance of that species.
 Blooms of cyanobacteria are associated with high concentrations of phosphate in relation to inorganic nitrogen.
 In addition, weather conditions, especially intensity of irradiation, water temperature and wind regime have an effect on bloom formation.